 TRICARE covers the flu vaccine.
-The flu shot is:
+The flu vaccine:

-- An injectable, inactivated vaccine that contains a killed virus
+- Is an inactivated vaccine that contains a killed virus

-- Recommended for all age groups 6 months to 64 years
+- Is recommended for all age groups 6 months to 64 years

-- High dose version available for those aged 65 years and older
+- Has a high dose version available for those aged 65 years and older

 Getting the Flu Vaccine